hillerliao/valiant-falstaff.github.io/_posts/2015-8-4-IbPy-Getting-Started.md

 <!-- language: lang-py -->
     import time
-	time.sleep(1) #Simply to give the program time to print messages sent from IB As the comment explains, the only reason this small wait exists is for the demonstration purposes of this tutorial: it gives IB's servers some time to send messages to our program and to gives the separate thread that processes IB messages some time to print messages to the output.
+	time.sleep(1) #Simply to give the program time to print messages sent from IB As the comment explains, the only reason this small wait exists is for the demonstration purposes of this tutorial: it gives IB's servers some time to send messages to our program and to gives our separate thread that processes IB messages some time to print messages to the output.
 Without a little wait, you'd _disconnect()_ before IB has a chance to send you any messages.

 <!-- language: lang-py -->
     conn.disconnect()